0xUb1k/0xUb1k.github.io/src/content/home.md

 githubCalendar: 'stelcodes'
 ---

 Welcome to my blog.
-I’m David (Ub1k), a cybersecurity student at the University of Genoa specializing in **binary exploitation**.
+I’m David Hermes (Ub1k), a cybersecurity student at the University of Genoa specializing in **binary exploitation**.
 This site documents my work, research, and learning in security, systems, and technology.